bioappeng/biomech-test/README.md

 About
 -----

-Software for the analysis of data collected using the [Biomechanical Hoof Tester](http://www.bioappeng.com/Horse/Horse_home.html).
+Software for the analysis of data collected using the [Biomechanical Surface Tester](http://www.bioappeng.com/Horse/Horse_home.html).

 License
 -------